alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-05-21-experiments-in-agentic-ai-part-x-moving-the-loop-to-bedrock-converse-tools.md

 | `52ea90b4` | 60 passing | 14 | 2 | 344 | 500 | Passed | Strong result, but direct `Board` API accepted out-of-bounds coordinates |
 | `46bd071b` | 24 passing | 9 | 2 | 308 | 321 | Passed | Compact single-module design; interactive setup rather than CLI arguments |

 The "test runs inside implementer" column is worth calling out.
 Only the first run wrote the implementation and got green tests immediately.
 The other four all hit at least one failing generated test, edited their own code or tests inside the Bedrock tool loop, and then returned with passing tests.
-From the outer workflow's point of view, those were still one-iteration successes.
+(From the outer workflow's point of view, of course, those were still one-iteration successes.)

 ### Run `a7055675`